ga-curriculum/github-collaboration/collaborator-method-merge-conflicts/README.md

 To resolve any conflicts, look at the file's contents and decide which changes you want to keep.
 In some cases, you may want to keep both changes.
 Once you have decided on the changes, remove the conflict markers.

-> 🚨 Be cautious about the changes made here - sometimes, this process can introduce bugs into your code that you will have to manually resolve!
+> 🚨 Be cautious about the changes made here - sometimes, this process can introduce bugs into your code that you must resolve manually!

 After you've resolved the merge conflict, you should add, commit, and push the branch to GitHub.
 The GitHub manager should now be able to merge the pull request!